Guidehandover documentleaving a job

 How long should it be?

 One to three pages.
-If it’s longer, it’s probably capturing too much.
+If it’s longer, you’re probably capturing too much.
 If it’s shorter than a page, you’ve probably missed something important.
+The length will vary by role — a complex client-facing role might genuinely need three pages; an individual contributor role might need one.

 How to write it faster